yiar/Jazzcode/README.md

 A challenge to innovate a user authentication interaction from a school course in Mobile computing.
 The scope wasn't that big, so we didn't have time to make the package modular so other apps could use it.

 The course also had a big focus in generating different ideas, iterating, not just make the application.
+Our process of generating and presenting these ideas can be read about in the /process folder.

-A few different options were available in the course, we choose this combination:
+A few different options were available in the course.
+We choose this combination:

 Challenge: Digital Authentication and Access
-Approach: Design for the Real World (aka. actually making an app that work, even if very limited functionality)
+Approach: Design for the Real World (aka. actually making an app that works, even if very limited functionality)

 # Installation, so you can try the application